sebassem/myBlog/content/english/blogs/posts/Tips-Get-Region-availability-zones.markdown

 ## Getting the availability zones information

-To call this endpoint using PowerShell, we need first to select the region we want to get this information for and get an bearer token for authentication.
+To call this endpoint using PowerShell, we need first to select the region we want to get this information for and get a bearer token for authentication.

 > **NOTE: To call the endpoint, you need to have the necessary RBAC permissions on the subscriptions to submit a `POST` request**